Home » ABA School Readiness » Unit 5: A Developmental Psychobiological Approach to School Readiness and Self-Regulation

 By self-regulation in child development, we can refer to a child’s ability to control and manage their thoughts, emotions, actions and impulses in different situations.
 It is a key domain of cognitive and social-emotional competencies which children apply to organize their daily activities, socialize with others and achieve their targets.
 Here are some key aspects of self-regulation in child development:

-⭐ Emotional Regulation: Kids are taught how to deal with their feelings, like anger, frustration, or sadness, among many others.
-Here, they learn to place their feelings in the acceptable way and handle difficult circumstances without overreacting drastically.
+⭐ Emotional Regulation: Kids are taught how to manage their emotions effectively, including feelings like anger, frustration, or sadness, among many others.
+Here, they learn to place their feelings in the acceptable way and handle difficult circumstances without overreacting drastically

 ⭐ Behavioral Regulation: Personal frequency of impulses and self-discipline are the key attributes.
 Children quickly learn to listen to instructions and behave responsibly, becoming aware of their actions and desires.
 Acquiring such skills not only gives an advantage in school but also lays a foundation for developing healthy relationships.